If you're about to design your org's first annual report, first: take a breath.

 - Highlight key stats and quotes with bold or callout text

-- Add negative space—don’t cram everything in
+- Add negative space (don’t cram everything in)

-Get The Belief-Building Annual Report Playbook
+Get The Annual Report Checkpoint

 Donor Thank You Postcards Templates